Every Child Can! Guidelines

 • And other factors specific to the situation

-While SAA’s per participant fees cannot be made flexible, the sponsor is welcome to offer discounts on the sponsor’s regular fee rate to parents or other non-teachers, teachers who have previously taken 1A and wish to review the material, and in other situations deemed appropriate.
+While SAA’s per participant fees cannot be discounted, the sponsor is welcome to offer discounts on the sponsor’s regular fee rate to parents or other non-teachers, teachers who have previously taken 1A and wish to review the material, and in other situations deemed appropriate.

 Marketing the Course

-This required form must be returned to the SAA by the sponsor after the course (see below).
-Only those participants who have completed all 6 hours of the course can be listed on this form.
-All columns must be completed for SAA record keeping purposes, and the roster signed by the Trainer.
-It is recommended that an attendance clerk be designated to handle sign-in, and keep roll to finalize and verify the attendance roster.
+This required roster must be returned to the SAA by the sponsor after the course (see below).
+The roster must be signed by the Trainer, and the names initialed for participants who have completed all 8 hours of the course.
+It is recommended that an assistant be designated to handle sign-in, and keep roll to finalize and verify the course roster.

 Obtaining Materials and Payment